nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 * A blog-post on using nssm to run a script as a windows background service can be found [here](https://nagasudhir.blogspot.com/2022/09/run-python-flask-server-as-windows.html)

 ## Conclusion
-* This simple python based Syslog server can be used for testing or in production f
+* This simple python based Syslog server can be used for testing or in production

 <hr/>